GA-BEWD-2014/BEWD-2014/05_Classes_Objects/slides/slides_05.md

 ---

 ##Apartment
 ###Recap

-*	The initialize method is called by .new (see laptop.rb for refresh)
+*	The initialize method is invoked when Apartment.new is called
-*	to_s method called with puts command.
+*	to_s method called automatically on objects interpolated in a string (e.g. with puts)
-*	It can be overwritten
+*	to_s can be overridden:

 		class My_Class
 			def to_s